zwets/gene-paths/README.md

-Here contig 1 cannot be extended further because in one place on the genome it is followed by the sequence captured in contig 2, whereas elsewhere it is followed by the (different) sequence of contig 3.
+Here contig 1 cannot be extended further because in one place on the genome it is followed by the sequence captured in contig 2, whereas elsewhere it is followed by the (different) sequence in contig 3.

 However, if we know that our genes of interest are on contigs 1 and 2, then, with the knowledge of the assembly graph, we can actually find their genomic distance, relative orientation, and order.
-In fact, we would know the exact nucleotide sequence connecting the two genes!
+In fact, we know the exact nucleotide sequence connecting the two genes!

 Even if the features were located on contigs 1 and 4, we could still put a bound on their genomic distance, and (with a bit of luck) know their relative orientation and order with certainty.

+It is remarkable how much information we discard by routinely working with assembled contigs rather than assembly graphs.

 Clearly, as the number of edges between the features of interest increases, the number of possible paths between them rapidly explodes.
 It is already